-- (P) In the event of a conflict between a standard or requirement contained in Articles 2, 3, or 4 and a standard or requirement in Article 5, the standard or requirement in Article 2, 3, or 4 shall prevail to the extent of the conflict.
+- (P) In the event of a conflict between a standard or requirement contained in Articles 2, 3, or 4 and a standard or requirement in Article 2, 3, or 4 shall prevail to the extent of the conflict.
 In the event there is a conflict between standards or requirements contained in Article 2, 3, or 4, the more specific standard or requirement shall prevail to the extent of the conflict.
-If neither standard or requirement is more specific, the more stringent standard or requirement shall prevail to the extent of the conflict. - (Q) In the event of conflicts not addressed in (A), if the provisions of this Land Development Code are internally conflicting or if they conflict with any other statute, code, local ordinance, resolution, regulation or other applicable Federal, State, or local law, the more specific standard, limitation or requirement shall govern or prevail to the extent of the conflict.
+If neither standard or requirement shall prevail to the extent of the conflict.
+If neither standard or requirement shall prevail to the extent of the conflict.
+If neither standard or requirement shall prevail to the extent of the conflict.
+If neither standard or requirement shall prevail to the extent of the conflict. - (Q) In the event of conflicts not addressed in (A), if the provisions of this Land Development Code are internally conflicting or if they conflict with any other statute, code, local ordinance, resolution, regulation or other applicable Federal, State, or local law, the more specific standard, limitation or requirement shall govern or prevail to the extent of the conflict.
 If neither standard is more specific, then the more stringent standard, limitation or requirement shall govern or prevail to the extent of the conflict.

-1.3.3 CONFLICTS WITH PRIVATE HOUSING CONVENANTS
+1.3.3 CONFLICTS WITH PRIVATE HOUSING CONVENANTS COVENANTS

-No person shall create, cause to be created, enforce or seek to enforce any provision contained in any restrictive covenant that has the effect of prohibiting or limiting the City's regulations to implement its housing policies, as supported by the Housing Strategic Plan, including but not limited to provisions that in conflict with provisions in this Code for increased density, height and occupancy.
+No person shall create, cause to be created, enforce or seek to enforce any provision contained in any contract or restrictive covenant that has the effect of prohibiting or limiting the City's regulations to implement its housing policies, as supported by the Housing Strategic Plan, including but not limited to provisions that are in conflict with provisions in this Code for increased density, height and occupancy.